tahaafzal5/AugieGeoTag/tests/Readme.md

-# How to Compile the Program
+# Command Line Tool Instruction

-The test tool use both commons imaging and my libraries.
+The test tool use both commons imaging library and library from Sicheng.
 It is required to link them when compiling program.

-## Compile and Run Script:

-### How to Compile it:
+## How to Compile it:

 ```
 javac -cp .:./lib/commons-imaging-1.0-alpha2/commons-imaging-1.0-alpha2.jar:./lib/exif.jar */*.java
 ```

-### How to Use it:
+## How to Use it:

-#### Command Type:
+### Command Type:

 * -m remove for remove geotag, update for update geotag, verify for verify whether file is a jpeg, and print to print geotag (required)
 * -i name of input file or folder in assets folder (required)